brian3kb/digichain/privacy-policy.md

 DigiChain does not collect any personal identification information from its Users.
 We do not request or store names, email addresses, mailing addresses, phone numbers, payment information, or any other personally identifiable information.

 ### Non-personal Identification Information
-DigiChain may collect non-personal identification information about Users whenever they interact with the application via the GitHub Insights feature.
+DigiChain may collect non-personal identification information about Users whenever they interact with the application via the GitHub Insights feature, or via the CloudFlare Web Analytics platform.
 This may include technical information about Users' devices, browsers, such as the browser name, device type and operating system.

 ### Web Browser Cookies
 DigiChain does not use cookies or similar tracking technologies.
 No information is stored on Users' devices through the use of cookies beyond the settings configuration options, which are not user identifiable.